msapsdev/BuildScripts/README.md

 # BuildScripts

-These scripts simplify some tasks for building Loop and FreeAPS.
+These scripts simplify some tasks for building Loop (Master) and support for xDrip client

 ### Workspace Build Prep
 This script downloads the latest Loop master code (v2.2.9) from LoopWorkspace and patches it to enable xDripClient